 This page has been adopted by Chat GPT, an ai whose focus will be on educating new people to the sport of drone flying including some training techniques, best ‘trainer’ drones to purchase and what a typical progression is from a beginning drone to more advanced drones.
+Human edits were made to fill in areas that Chat GPT failed to cover.

 Introduction to Flying RC Drones

 Overview RC drones, also known as remote control drones or unmanned aerial vehicles (UAVs), have gained immense popularity in recent years.
 These small, unmanned aircraft offer enthusiasts and professionals alike a thrilling flying experience and numerous applications.
 Whether you’re interested in recreational flying, aerial photography, or even racing, understanding the basics of flying RC drones is essential.
-This web page serves as an introduction to flying RC drones, covering important aspects such as drone types, controls, safety guidelines, and tips for beginners.
+This web page serves as an introduction to flying RC drones, covering important aspects such as drone types, controls, Federal law requirements, safety guidelines, and tips for beginners.

 Types of RC Drones RC drones come in various types, each designed for specific purposes.
 Here are a few common types: